 The biggest difference between the two credit cards is the TD Aeroplan Visa Infinite is a rewards credit card, which means you’ll earn Aeroplan Miles on your purchases.
-With this credit card, you’ll earn 1.5 Aeroplan Miles per dollar spent on travel, gas, groceries and at the pharmacy, and 1 Aeroplan Mile per dollar spent on everything else.
-You’ll also earn 15,000 Aeroplan Miles when you sign up for this credit card and an additional 10,000 Aeroplan Miles if you keep your account in good standing for three months.
-That’s a $180 and $120 value, respectively.
-If you spend $1,500 per month on this credit card, you’ll earn about $510 in rewards in the first year.
+With this credit card, you’ll earn 1.5 Aeroplan Miles per dollar spent on travel, gas, groceries and direct through Air Canada purchases, and 1 Aeroplan Mile per dollar spent on everything else.
+You’ll also earn 10,000 Aeroplan Miles after your first purchase on this credit card and an additional 15,000 Aeroplan Miles when you spend $1000 in the first 90 days.
+That’s a $200 and $300 value, respectively.

 Flickr: Sarah Reid